Wilton Welch: Jewelled Nights

 Back in Australia, Carbasse, or Louise Lovely as she continued to be named, was determined to be at the vanguard of a revitalised Australian film industry.

-The writer Marie Bjelke-Petersen approached Carbasse, proposing she make a feature film of her just-published fourth novel Jewelled Nights, set in the osmiridium mining region of northwest Tasmania.
+The writer Marie Bjelke Petersen approached Carbasse, proposing she make a feature film of her just-published fourth novel Jewelled Nights, set in the osmiridium mining region of northwest Tasmania.
 Though no doubt urged by ambition for her literary career, she also saw such a film as a promotional vehicle for the island's tourist trade.
 On 13 December 1924 all three signed a "Memo of Agreement" for world-wide rights on the proposed film.

 On 20 February 1925 the company of "Louise Lovely Picture Productions Ltd" which included her "leading man" Arthur Styan and the "villain" Godfrey Cass, boarded the SS Oonah for Launceston to begin filming; Carbasse had a boy's haircut ready for the "on location" filming, as the plot revolved around a woman dressing as a boy to work at the mine.
 Other scenes would be shot in Melbourne, as would editing and other work.

-Filming at the Savage River and 19-mile camp locations ended in March 1925, and the company returned to Melbourne.
+Filming at the Savage River and Nineteen Mile Creek locations ended in March 1925, and the company returned to Melbourne.

 Jewelled Nights premiered at Hoyts theatre, Melbourne on 24 October 1925 and was well received but having spent heavily on production facilities, and then failing to penetrate the American market, it failed financially.

 Breakup

 The Welch-Carbasse marriage had deteriorated during their residence in America, and soon after their return to Australia, Welch, wishing to be free to meet other women, moved to a different hotel.
+However it is also speculated that Welsh was gay.
 Carbasse obtained an order for him to return, and, that failing, instituted divorce proceedings on the grounds of desertion; their marriage was dissolved in November 1928.
 Carbasse (or Lovely) remarried later the same day.

 Welch did not attend any of the legal proceedings, and from that time his name did not appear in the Australian press, meaning the hitherto "irrepressible" Welch had left for overseas for the UK in December 1926.
 It would appear that he established a career in the UK producing and performing in stage plays, as reported in various newspapers of the time.
 In 1938, he even staged his play 'A Day At The Studio', the same play that he produced for Louise Lovely.
 His last mention that can be verified is in the play 'The Lovely Lady' in November 1945.